Yuletide ‘starts’ early even during the pandemic.

-“Descriptions of translucent sea and talcum white sand had me salivating for Christmas to come quickly; I was sold on the idea of relaxing on those beaches,” said a post in the blog “Gorgeous Globe.”
+“Descriptions of translucent sea and talcum white sand had me salivating for Christmas to come quickly.
+I was sold on the idea of relaxing on those beaches,” said blogger Monica, a travel writer and photographer from Texas in “Gorgeous Globe.”
 One might want to check out the whole article.
-But this photo from Gorgeous Globe should give us an idea.

 Ourawesomeplanet.com, on the other hand, shows why Christmas in Boracay is great for the family especially the kids.